morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule M15: Management will give you a budget of zero dollars and expect you to work miracles. - /u/omglolbah

+**Rule M15A**: “Boss paralysis” happens when they ask you a question that needs a numeric answer, and they become catatonic until you say a number.
+Failing to recognize the nature of this condition may result in you having a budget of $911. - /u/wolfie379

 #### Rule M16: Management never wants to pay to upgrade anything. - /u/morriscox

 **Rule M16A**: Unless it's for management. - /u/morriscox